 If you did not receive notice that you were an outpatient, file a complaint with your state health department.
 For those whose nursing home coverage is denied, you can file an appeal with Medicare.

 You can also call one of the licensed agents at Medicare Solutions toll-free at 855-350-8101.
 We’ll walk you through the steps to request admission instead of hospital observation.
 We’re also here to answer any questions you have about your Medigap plan options to help cover some of these out-of-pocket costs.
+You can also use our online tool to review plans in your area.

 Latest posts by Chris Gasparini (see all)